Longferret/Minecraft-Clone/readme.md

 * Transform the hashmap into a vec of vertices (0.1 ms).
 * Build a one submit primary command buffer with these vertex (0.5ms) to verify
 * Submit it

+After:
+* Add new APIs to set the visibility of chunks